KHawaldar/ws_security/README.md

 ws_security
 ===========

+This project will show simple way for  achieving the message level security.

 Create a public -private key using keytool
 Add the private key to keystore.jks
 Store the public key in truststore.